Netrokona University

 Netrokona University is a public university in Netrokona, Bangladesh.
-On 30 January 2017, a cabinet meeting chaired by Prime Minister Sheikh Hasina agreed in principle to the acts for the Netrokona University in Netrokona District.
+On 30 January 2017, a cabinet meeting chaired by Sheikh Hasina agreed in principle to the acts for the Netrokona University in Netrokona District.
 The initial plan was to set up a science and technology university in Netrokona, but it was later revised to a general university, offering courses in arts and commerce other than science.

 History

 After the fall of the Sheikh Hasina-led Awami League government, Sheikh Hasina University was renamed to Netrokona University in February 2025.